kubernetesvillage/CloudLabIDE/README.md

 - Access the github codespace to run the terraform code.

-    - Refer to [Codespace setup](https://ekssecurity.kubernetesvillage.com/basics/gh_deploy) for detailed step by step guide.
+    - Refer to [Codespace setup](https://ekssecurity.kubernetesvillage.com/basics/gh_deploy) for detailed step by step guide along with AWS IAM user creation.

 - Run the `pre-deploy.sh` to install binaries required for deploying infrastructure via terraform